integraloftheday/Portfolio/projects/GitHub.md

 image: /static/img/GitHub.jpg
 metaDescription: This is a link to my main github page
 date: 2019-01-01T00:00:00.000Z
-summary: Link to Github page
+summary: Link to Github page & More Projects
 tags:
   - git
 ---